kauri-io/Content/A tutorial on how to create a 3Box chatbox plugin.md

 # Content
  A tutorial on how to create a 3Box chatbox plugin

-Outline
+ Updated Outline

-1).
-An overview of 3box chatbox plugin
+ 1.Introduction to 3box chatbox plugin.
-2).
-Introduction to 3Box chatbox plugin
+ 2.Use cases of 3box chatbox plugin.
-3).
-Use cases of 3Box chatbox plugin
+ 3.How 3box chatbox works.
-4).
-How 3box chatbox works
+ 4.Example of 3box chatbox plugin
-(i) example of 3box chatbox plugin
+ 5.How to build with 3box chatbox plugins
-5).
-How to build a 3box chatbox plugin.
+ 6.Reasons for using 3box chatbox plugins